 April 13, 1949: Filming continued on Annie Get Your Gun, specifically scenes shot on the “Interior Pullman Car” and “U.S. Travel Montage” sets.
 Judy had a makeup call for 7 a.m.; due on the set at 9 a.m.; she arrived at 8:59 a.m.; lunch: 12:00-1:00 p.m.; time dismissed: 5:15 p.m.

-None of the footage of these scenes is known to exist but we do have these costume tests that represent what Judy might have been wearing when the scenes were shot.
+None of the footage of these scenes is known to exist but we do have these costume tests that represent what Judy might have worn had the scenes been shot.

-April 13, 1954: A Star Is Born filming consisted of retakes of scenes shot at Stan’s Drive-In which was located at Sunset and Cahuenga, Los Angeles, California.
+April 13, 1954: A Star Is Born filming consisted of retakes of the carhop scenes shot at Stan’s Drive-In which was located at Sunset and Cahuenga, Los Angeles, California.
 Time started: 4 p.m.; finished: 8:35 p.m.

 Photos provided by Kim Lundgreen.
 Thanks, Kim!

 April 13, 1956: This photo was taken of Judy on the Southern Pacific “Lark” (train), on her way back to Los Angeles from San Francisco.
 She’s sporting the tape on her leg given to her by doctors after she aggravated a recently sprained ankle from dancing earlier in the evening.
 The original sprain probably happened while Judy was traversing one of the city’s many steep hills!

 April 13, 1960: This wonderful Hirschfeld art was created to promote the upcoming Saturday Evening Post’s feature on socialite and hostess Perle Mesta’s life.
 Can you name everyone?

 The Post’s feature included a story about Judy not making it to one of Perle’s parties until 1 am at which point the guests finally had dinner and they (and Judy) sang until 3 am.
 The clipping below is another article that gives more info about Perle.
 The Saturday Evening Post issue hit stores on April 16, 1960.

 April 13, 1961: Judy’s phenomenal 1961 tour took her to the Municipal Auditorium in Atlanta, Georgia.
 The review published the following day raved about her performance.
 A second article published that same day featured a photo of Judy arriving in Atlanta.
 Included is an ad noting Judy’s concert, the film Pepe (released in 1960), and Atlanta TV viewers were treated to Till The Clouds Roll By (1946) and A Star Is Born (1954).